Endgame (Star Trek: Voyager): Plot

 In the year 2404, the Federation and the re-assembled crew of Voyager are celebrating the 10th anniversary of the ship's return to Earth, 23 years after it was stranded in the Delta Quadrant.
 Kathryn Janeway – now an admiral – reminisces with her crew, but reflects on the high personal costs of the long journey.
 She launches a plot to undo some of them by intervening at a key point in their history, changing a decision she now regrets.
 She steals an illegal time travel device and – with the reluctant help of now-Captain Harry Kim – takes a shuttlecraft back to 2378, where she meets up with Voyager, still in the Delta Quadrant.
 She pulls rank on younger Captain Janeway and orders the ship to return to a nebula filled with Borg that they had passed a few days before.
 She provides advanced technologies that allow Voyager to survive the massive Borg defenses, destroy two Borg vessels, and enter a transwarp corridor, which the Borg use for interstellar travel.
 Voyager comes upon a Borg transwarp hub, which connects distant parts of the galaxy, and could save the ship from sixteen more years stranded in the Delta Quadrant.

-However, Captain Janeway wants to use Admiral Janeway's future technology to instead destroy the transwarp network; this can only be done from its terminus in the Delta Quadrant.
-Admiral Janeway explains that 23 additional crew members will die on the remainder of their trip home, including Seven of Nine (whose death will emotionally devastate Chakotay), and that Tuvok will become mentally unstable from a neurological condition that could have been treated in the Alpha Quadrant.
+However, Captain Janeway wants to use Admiral Janeway's future technology to instead destroy the transwarp network; the Admiral states that this can only be done from its terminus in the Delta Quadrant, before explaining that 23 additional crew members will die on the remainder of their trip home, including Seven of Nine (whose death will emotionally devastate Chakotay), and that Tuvok will develop dementia from a neurological condition that could have been treated in the Alpha Quadrant.
 Troubled by the choice, Captain Janeway discusses the issue with the crew, who agree that destroying the hub – severely diminishing the Borg threat to the Alpha Quadrant – is more important.
 The admiral is inspired by their spirit, and works with the captain on a scheme to do both.